haiphuc/cs109-prediction-and-classification/README.md

 Second: I will use the famous iris data set to perform a  k-neareast neighbor classification using cross validation.

-Third: I will investigate the influence of higher dimensional spaces on the classification using another standard data set in machine learning called the The digits data set.
+Third: I will investigate the influence of higher dimensional spaces on the classification using another standard data set in machine learning called the digits data set.